aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-lz/_index.md

 ---
-title: How to compress tar.lz with Aspose.Zip for .NET
+title: How to compress multiple files tar with Aspose.Zip for .NET
 linktitle: Compressing to TarLz
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to compress tar.lz files in .NET with Aspose.Zip and create tar.lz archive easily.
+description: Learn how to compress multiple files tar using Aspose.Zip for .NET and create tar.lz archives efficiently.
 weight: 13
 url: /net/archive-extraction-and-formats/compress-to-tar-lz/
-date: 2025-12-01
+date: 2026-02-23
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to compress tar.lz with Aspose.Zip for .NET
+# How to compress multiple files tar with Aspose.Zip for .NET

-In modern .NET development, efficiently packaging files can dramatically improve deployment size and network transfer times. **How to compress tar.lz** is a common requirement when you need a lightweight, LZ‑compressed TAR archive.
-In this tutorial we’ll walk through a clear, step‑by‑step **tar.lz compression example** using the Aspose.Zip library, so you can quickly create a tar.lz archive in your own applications.
+In modern .NET development, efficiently packaging files can dramatically improve deployment size and network transfer times. **Compress multiple files tar** is a frequent requirement when you need a lightweight, LZ‑compressed TAR archive for backups, distribution, or cloud uploads.
+In this tutorial we’ll walk through a clear, step‑by‑step **tar.lz compression example** using the Aspose.Zip library, so you can quickly create a **tar.lz archive** in your own applications.

 ## Quick Answers
 - **What library should I use?** Aspose.Zip for .NET.
 - **How long does the implementation take?** About 5‑10 minutes for a basic example.
 - **Do I need a license?** A free trial works for testing; a commercial license is required for production.
 - **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
 - **Can I compress multiple files at once?** Yes – just add more entries before saving.

+## How to compress multiple files tar
+This section directly addresses the primary keyword and shows you the exact steps to **compress multiple files tar** using Aspose.Zip.
+The approach works for any number of files, and you can easily adapt it to your own folder structures.

 ## What is tar.lz compression?
 `tar.lz` is a TAR archive that has been compressed using the LZMA algorithm (often referred to simply as **LZ**).
 It combines the simplicity of TAR’s file‑grouping with the high compression ratio of LZ, making it ideal for backup files, package distribution, or any scenario where bandwidth matters.